phuonglh/vlp/README.md

 The tokenizer makes use of parallel processing in Scala, which effectively exploits **all CPU cores** of a single machine.
 For this reason, on a large file it is still fast.
 On my laptop, the tokenizer can process an input file of more than 532,000 sentences (about 1,000,000 syllables) in about 100 seconds.

 For really large input files in a big data setting, it is more convenient to use the tokenizer together with the [Apache Spark](http://spark.apache.org) library so that it is easy to port to a cluster of multiple nodes.
 We provide a transformer-based implementation of the Vietnamese tokenizer, in the class `vlp.tok.TokenizerTransformer`.
 This can be integrated into the machine learning pipeline of the Apache Spark Machine Learning library, in the same way as the standard `org.apache.spark.ml.feature.Tokenizer`.
 Note that the wrapper transformer depends on Apache Spark but not the tokenizer.
-If you do not want to use Apache Spark, you can simply copy the self-contained tokenizer and import it to your project, delete `TokenizerTransformer` and ignore all Apache Spark dependencies.
+If you do not want to use this module with Apache Spark, you can simply copy the self-contained tokenizer and import it to your project, delete `TokenizerTransformer` and ignore all Apache Spark dependencies.

 ## 2. Part-of-Speech Tagger